gobbo99/TUM/README.md

 `ping`           - Ping sweep all TinyURLs and check their status

-`stop`           - Stop ping checking service
+`stop`           - Stop and close ping checking service

-`start`          - Start ping checking service
+`start`          - Start and close ping checking service

 `token <id>`     - Select a token by ID